What a Vietnam Cobra Pilot Can Teach Us About Attention

 Mortal attention.

-Mortal attention is a response to a mortal environment: bullets, punji-pits, a mamba our boot, swirling bits of jellified napalm.
+Mortal attention is a response to a mortal environment: bullets, punji-pits, a mamba in our boot, swirling bits of jellified napalm.
 Mortal attention is our natural response to life-or-death situations.
 It has a way of waking us up.
 It forces us to define what we are willing to die for, and therefore what we are willing to live for.
 The great things, such as the humans and dogs we love.
-The small things, such as the multi-colored striations in an iris, stopping and listening to the songs of the cicadas as solemnly as if it were the songs of the gods, deciding to train, sweat, fail, and fight again and again until we learn to love the fight and it becomes our identity.
+The small things, such as the multi-colored striations in an iris, stopping and listening to the songs of the cicadas as solemnly as if they were the songs of the gods, deciding to train, sweat, fail, and fight again and again until we learn to love the fight and it becomes our identity.
 It is not always pleasant, but it is what makes a life epic.

 So we find mortal attention in mortal environments, and it is the maximum expression of what sort of animal we are and how it is possible live.